 2 Social Science courses include the following: ECO (excluding ECO 120), GEO, PLS, HIS, PSY (excluding PSY 120), or SOC.
 Virginia Tech may recommend ECO 201-202; students should consult the specific requirements of the specific program at the transfer institution.

 Students should consult the requirements of the specific program at the transfer institution.
 Only six semester hours of social/behavioral sciences are required for engineering majors who plan to transfer to a baccalaureate degree engineering program that requires 6 or fewer hours in the category, provided that the college/university publishes such requirements in its transfer guide.
-The articulation agreement with Virginia Polytechnic Institute and State University supports admission to the College of Engineering for all students who graduate from this program with a 3.0 GPA or higher.
+The articulation agreement with Virginia Polytechnic Institute and State University supports admission to the College of Engineering for all students who graduate from this program with a cumulative GPA of 3.2 at the time of Associate degree completion.
+All course grades on the VCCS transcript, including repeating classes, may be used to calculate the overall GPA prior to degree being conferred.
+Admission to a specific department is subject to space availability and specific departmental entrance requirements.